 The bathroom had 2 large freestanding baths which were just the perfect size.
 I liked the fact that there was an ice bucket between the two baths for your champagne!
-There was also a large TV screen, 2 basins, magnifying mirror and the most complicated shower I have ever seen.
+There was also a large TV screen, 2 basins, a magnifying mirror, and the most complicated shower I have ever seen.
 In fact, it was so complicated, there were instructions inside.
 You had a choice of 3 different programs, similar to those you would find in a spa experience shower.
-Alternatively you could select which jets you wanted on.
+Alternatively, you could select which jets you wanted on.
 There was an enormous overhead rain shower and body jets.
-The toiletries provided are Exclusive hotels own brand and one of my favourite hotel toiletries.
+The toiletries provided were Exclusive hotel’s own brand and one of my favourite hotel toiletries.
 They come in large tubes and have a lovely refreshing green tea scent.

-At the other end of the scale is the self contained two storey ‘Granary’ with its own garden terrace.
+At the other end of the scale is the self-contained two-story ‘Granary’ with its own garden terrace.
 This suite comes complete with butler service and a copper bath.

 During warmer months the outdoor bar and kitchen is open and they will even bring you your drink in the hot tub or hydrotherapy pool!
 You can’t beat sipping a glass of fizz in the Jacuzzi on a nice day.

 Outside is also another jacuzzi with double bubble beds to lie on as well as the more traditional seats.
 Indoors is yet another hot tub, foot spas, heated stone beds, herbal steam rooms, laconium, plunge pool, ice cave, experience showers, sauna and steam rooms.
-Now you can see why I never left!
+Now you can see why I always want to go back!

 For those that are rugby fans, England train on grounds which are part of the Pennyhill estate and they can be seen in the spa occasionally.
 I spent a very enjoyable time in the hydrotherapy pool one summer evening with a G&T and most of the England Rugby team!

-The Latymer is the fine dining restaurant which formerly held 2 Michelin stars under previous chef Michael Wignall.
+The Latymer is the fine dining restaurant that formerly held 2 Michelin stars under the previous chef Michael Wignall.
 He has been replaced by award-winning chef, Matt Worswick.
 Matt gained his first Michelin star at the age of 26 and has also held numerous AA rosettes.
-He has appeared on BBC1’s MasterChefs: The Professionals in 2010 and most recently BBC2’s Great British Menu in 2015.
+He has appeared on BBC1’s MasterChef: The Professionals in 2010 and more recently BBC2’s Great British Menu in 2015.

 I ate at the restaurant before the change of chef and loved the food and the relaxed, charming service.
 Although the restaurant looks quite formal the staff were full of character and not the least bit stuffy.
 One of the more memorable moments was when they asked if we would like our water still, sparking or ‘Eau de Bagshot’!

-This time I decided to try the Brasserie and was very pleasantly surprised.
+I have also eaten in The Brasserie and was very pleasantly surprised.
 The food here was still fine dining but in a more relaxed atmosphere.
 I think my only complaint would be that they could make the atmosphere a bit better in the evening as it felt a bit too much like a café.
 It would be nice to have some candles on the table and some dimmer lighting.

 I started with the intriguingly named Coronation chicken.
 I wasn’t quite sure what to expect but I was pleasantly surprised.
 It had all the flavours of coronation chicken but in a very modern interpretation.
 There was a chicken terrine with a coconut and cauliflower puree and a curry mayonnaise.

 The next course was a beef wellington with Jerusalem artichoke puree, spinach and red wine jus.
 This was one of the best beef wellingtons I have had.
-The beef had a depth of flavour and was perfectly medium rare and the velvety puree added an earthiness to the dish.
+The beef had a good depth of flavour and was perfectly medium rare, while the velvety puree added an earthiness to the dish.